No. 15 Squadron RAF: First World War (1915–1918)

 It was again heavily committed to action in support of the offensive at Arras in spring 1917.
 It re-equipped with the Royal Aircraft Factory R.E.8 in June 1917, retaining the "Harry Tate" (a rhyming-slang term for the aircraft) until the end of the First World War.
 The squadron was based at La Gorgue in northern France from 7 July until 18 August 2017.

-For the great tank attack at the Battle of Cambrai (November–December 2017), No.15 Squadron was specially tasked with checking the camouflaging of the troops, guns and dumps assembled before the attack.
+For the great tank attack at the Battle of Cambrai (November–December 1917), No.15 Squadron was specially tasked with checking the camouflaging of the troops, guns and dumps assembled before the attack.

+Interwar period (1919–1938)

 The squadron moved back to the United Kingdom in February 1919, and was disbanded at Fowlmere on 31 December that year.

-One of the officers who began his career in the squadron during this era was future Air Marshal Sir Charles Steele.

-Interwar 1919–1939

-It reformed on 20 March 1924 at Martlesham Heath as part of the Aeroplane and Armament Experimental Establishment, mainly carrying out test flying of bomber aircraft.
-No. 15 was again reformed in 1934 at RAF Abingdon as a light bomber squadron equipped with the Hawker Hart.
-Its Commanding Officer of the day, Squadron Leader T W Elmhirst, DFC, instigated the squadron's tradition of writing its squadron number in Roman numerals.
-It received Hawker Hinds as a temporary replacement for the Harts before re-equipping with Fairey Battle monoplanes in 1938.
+It reformed on 20 March 1924 at RAF Martlesham Heath in Suffolk as part of the Aeroplane and Armament Experimental Establishment, mainly carrying out test flying of bomber aircraft.
+No. 15 Squadron was again reformed in 1934 at RAF Abingdon in Oxfordshire as a light-bomber squadron equipped with the Hawker Hart.
+Its commanding officer of the day, Squadron Leader Thomas Elmhirst, instigated the squadron's tradition of writing its squadron number in Roman numerals.
+It received Hawker Hinds as a temporary replacement for the Harts, before re-equipping with Fairey Battle monoplanes in 1938.

-World War II
+Second World War (1939–1945)

-Still equipped with Fairey Battle light bombers, the squadron flew to France in September 1939 as part of No. 71 Wing, Advanced Air Striking Force.
-It departed from RAF Abingdon circa 2 September.
-After returning to the UK, the following year it re-equipped first with Bristol Blenheims and again with Vickers Wellingtons before becoming one of the first Short Stirling bomber squadrons.
-One famous Stirling was donated by Lady MacRobert in memory of her three sons killed in RAF service and named MacRobert's Reply.
+Still equipped with Fairey Battle light-bomber, the squadron flew to France in September 1939 as part of No. 71 Wing, Advanced Air Striking Force.
+It departed from RAF Abingdon around 2 September.
+After returning to the UK, the following year it re-equipped first with the Bristol Blenheim and again with the Vickers Wellington before becoming one of the first Short Stirling bomber squadrons.

-In 1943, the squadron converted to Avro Lancasters and was based at RAF Mildenhall.
-In mid-1945 the squadron was involved in Operation mana dropping food to Dutch civilians and later in repatriation flights for returning allied POWs.
+In 1943, the squadron converted to the Avro Lancaster and was based at RAF Mildenhall in Suffolk.
+In mid-1945 the squadron was involved in Operation Manna dropping food to Dutch civilians and later in repatriation flights for returning allied prisoners of war.